scrapinghub/web-poet/docs/advanced/additional-requests.rst

 The framework using **web-poet** MAY be using other libraries which doesn't have a full support to :mod:`contextvars` `(e.g. Twisted)`.
-With that, an alternative approach would be to supply the request implementation when creating an :class:`~.HttpClient` instance:
+With that, an alternative approach would be to supply the request downloader implementation when creating an :class:`~.HttpClient` instance:

 .. code-block:: python

     import attrs
     import web_poet

-    def request_implementation(req: web_poet.HttpRequest) -> web_poet.HttpResponse:
+    async def request_implementation(req: web_poet.HttpRequest) -> web_poet.HttpResponse:
         ...

     def create_http_client():